psf/requests/docs/community/faq.rst

 Requests automatically decompresses gzip-encoded responses, and does it's best to decodes response content to unicode when possible.

-You can get direct access to the raw reasponse (and even the socket), if needed as well.
+You can get direct access to the raw response (and even the socket), if needed as well.